navikt/kafka-sandbox/README.md

 intead of _consistent_ !

 When you start tackling error handling, you should first have a very clear picture of the business requirements for your application.

-Is it acceptable to process a single record multiple times if batch errors occur ?
-Is it acceptable to lose records entirely ?
+- Is it acceptable to process a single record multiple times if batch errors occur ?
+- Is it acceptable to lose records entirely ?
+- Is it necessary to preserve failed records, so that proper processing can be done at a later time (dead letter topic) ?
+- Is ordering important so that events happening after an error has occured (later offsets produced on a Kafka topic) must all wait to be processed until the error has been resolved ?

-There are several strategies that can be applied to error handling, and this guide only covers a small part of it, namely the core batch error handlers used by Spring Kafka consumers.
-Batch error handling is more difficult to get right than single message error handling, since errors typically affect more messages when they occur.
+There are several strategies that can be applied to error handling, and this guide only covers a small part of it, namely the core error handlers used by Spring Kafka consumers.
+Batch error handling is more difficult to get right than single message error handling, since errors typically affect all messages in a batch, regardless if just some of them are the cause of the failure.

+Spring Kafka has sophisticted support for various error handling strategies and one can easily become lost in options and configuration.
+Start with the simplest possible strategy, and keep it as simple as possible at all times, when implementing your business requirements.

-Topics such as outbox pattern, integrating Kafka with transactions and dead letter topics are not covered here.
+Topics such as outbox pattern, integrating Kafka with transactions and dead letter topics are not covered by this guide.

 #### On to experiment